Osher Günsberg: Radio

 At 20, Günsberg started working as a "Black Thunder" driver and did on-air midnight-to-dawn shifts for B105 radio station in Brisbane, during which time he bore the nickname "Spidey".
 He filled in for late-night announcing shifts, before taking on the role of the regular midnight-dawn announcer.

-In 1998, he left B105FM to join SAFM for the afternoon shift.
-It was at SAFM that he adopted the stage name of "Andrew G", after his program director shortened his surname to its first letter.
+At SAFM he adopted the stage name of "Andrew G", after his program director shortened his surname to its first letter.
 This change led to confusion between Günsberg and Australian former rugby league footballer for the Brisbane Broncos, Andrew Gee.
 In 2009, he decided to drop his abbreviated stage name and revert to his full surname.

-From 2004 to 2009, he formally hosted the Australian radio chart countdown programme Take 40 Australia, which airs on nearly 100 stations nationwide.

 In December 2009, he launched a re-formatted version of The Hot Hits, bringing the show live every week around Australia from Los Angeles.
 The show was re-named The Hot Hits Live from LA.
 In July 2010, after only six months on air, the show was nominated for an Australian Commercial Radio Award in the category of "Best Syndicated Program".

 In November 2015, Southern Cross Austereo announced that Günsberg would join HIT 105's breakfast show with Abby Coleman and Stav Davidson.